laurieroy/rails-overtime/README.md

 Managers receive an email link to a list of pending OT requests.
 These will be viewed on a desktop.
 Employees will mostly receive notifications via phone so sending by text.

+The company liked the MVP well enough to add more features: all employees will track all hours, so a text will be sent daily.

+This company only has about 1000 employees, but some with the same first and last name.
+The last four of the SSN will be used to differentiate these employees.
+Since this is a code-along, I am following the company requirements as presented.

 ## Models:
 * Post: date, rationale
 * User: using devise with admin